Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 Desperation and entrapment (Score:2)

-I am retired now after a long and successful career in computer maintenance and repair.
-I received my initial training in the USAF during the Vietnam conflict after I was drafted as cannon fodder by the US Army.
-I transition into computer after working on fighter]bombers for four years.
-The switch was initially difficult, but I prevailed and had a 35 year career working for various computer companies as a Field Engineer.
-I ran my own company for 12 years after leaving corporate America.
-I still enjoy kee

-tech schools are better then college for ready to (Score:3)
+tech schools are better then college for ready to (Score:4, Insightful)

 tech schools are better then college for ready to work skills.
 To bad they got roped in to the college system and got an bad rap.